mark579/bicicletas-bogota-design/design.md

 ### Management Web Application

 The Management Web application will be used by the administers of the system.
 There are a few different type of administrators.
 The application will provide a view for each.
-It will also be a mobile application as many of the users will likely be on the move either working on bicycles or moving/managing htem.
+It will also be a mobile application as many of the users will likely be on the move either working on bicycles or moving/managing them.

 * Capacity Mangers - Provide the utilization rates of bicyles at each station and show how many are currently available at each station so they can make decisions on how to supply bicyles.
 This view will also allow managers to add or remove bicyles from the stations.
 They could access this on the go to make changes while they are at the station.